EDA in Intersect Mode¶

 = One of {‘individual’,’intersect’}.
 Defaults to ‘individual’.prl_session_id

 (Dict, optional): a data_config like dict with the column names to use to generate 2d-histograms when both columns belong to same dataset.
 This option only considers the single node 2d-histograms and is valid for both ‘intersect’ and ‘individual’ mode.
-Defaults to None.cross_client_2d_pairs
+Defaults to None which means that no local 2d-histogram is generated.cross_client_2d_pairs

 (Dict, optional): a data_config like dict with the column names to use to generate cross-dataset 2d-histograms.
 This option only works for ‘intersect’ mode.
-Defaults to None.
+Defaults to None which means that no cross-client 2d-histogram is generated.

 Note that, unlike other sessions, you do not need to specify a model_config